mui/material-ui/docs/data/material/experimental-api/css-variables/usage.md

 ## TypeScript

 By default, the theme does not have `theme.vars` attached.
-You need to import the theme augmentation to include `theme.vars` and other utilities related to CSS variables to the theme:
+You need to import the theme augmentation to enable the typings:

 ```ts
 // this can be at the root file of you application